-- “Everyone loves ‘cool ideas’ and new technology.”
-Before investing a lot of time and money into any idea, entrepreneurs should assess the commercial viability.
-That means evaluating third-party market research, getting real customer feedback from prototypes, and listening to concerns of successful executives in the same business area.
+- “Everyone loves cool ideas and new technology.”
+Before investing a lot of time and money into an idea, entrepreneurs should assess the commercial viability.
+That means evaluating third-party market research, getting real customer feedback from prototypes, and listening to the concerns of successful executives in the same business area.

 - “I need to go it alone to assure quality and elegance.”
 Engineers assume that the business issues can be resolved later.
 Working alone, or with other engineers, is great for the average engineer introvert, gives them better control, and minimizes distractions.
 A team with diverse skills is harder to manage but more likely to build a thriving business.